jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 # Summary
 Hexagonal Architecture and Clean Architecture have the same basic intents, but each presents it in slightly different ways.
 Hexagonal Architecture focuses upon structure.
 Clean Architecture focuses upon the semantics of the structure.

-The comparison and contrasts of understanding one helps to understand the other.

 # References
 There are many online resources with diagrams and implementations in different programming languages.
 Here are some free resources: